WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Background and Related Work

 \section{Background and Related Work}

-In this section, we briefly describe the relevant background and discuss existing literature on continual relation extraction in Section~\ref{sec:background_cre}.
-We then examine recent advancements in prompt-based approaches, followed by an overview of mixture of experts models in Section~\ref{sec:background_prompt} and Section~\ref{sec:background_moe}, respectively.
+In this section, we briefly {review the relevant background of} continual relation extraction in Section~\ref{sec:background_cre}.
+We then examine recent advancements in prompt-based approaches, followed by an overview of MoE models in Section~\ref{sec:background_prompt} and Section~\ref{sec:background_moe}, respectively.